ijens1/Zip/README.md

 # Zip project
 Hi.
-This is a basic compression exercise to help me learn about how simple data compression algorithms work.
+This is an exercise to help me learn how basic data compression algorithms work.

-I've followed the basic
+I've followed the
 steps laid out in [wikipedia](https://en.wikipedia.org/wiki/Huffman_coding) for the huffman algorithm.